 But all that is to come.
 I grab a video, resettle the pack on my shoulders, and press on through the snow.

-Both of these would prove influential when, bookings stalled by the third UK lockdown, BA launched some deeply attractive business class fares to the US.
+Both of these would prove influential when, bookings stalled by the third UK lockdown, BA launched some highly attractive business class fares to the US.
 The best deals would require deferring travel for almost a year, but this was arguably a benefit: surely the pandemic would be resolved by then?
 From my studies, Chicago had placed high on my architectural shopping list; but its central position in the Amtrak network also set travel-geek wheels in motion.

 Despite many visits to the US, as a non-driver in a country built around cars I had only rarely ventured beyond its megacities.
 Taking on the full run of the Coast Starlight had given me glimpses of a different America, but only as passing scenes, framed by windows.
 My most recent explorations stateside had opened up Oregon beyond Portland, with a stop in Eugene and tour of the Columbia river providing an enjoyable change of pace.
 So I wanted to build upon these by tackling another epic rail route, but this time with plenty of stops along the way.
 A chance YouTube recommendation immediately sold me on the California Zephyr.
 Taking over fifty hours to not quite reach San Francisco, this is the longest-distance option with daily departures – meaning I could build a hop-on, hop-off itinerary with 24 hour visits in each state en route.